 The Group Board has the ultimate responsibility for limiting and monitoring Nordea Group's risk exposure as well as for setting the targets for the capital ratios.
 Risk is measured and reported according to common principles and policies approved by the Group Board.
-Further, the Group Board decides on Nordea Internal Rules for credit risk, model risk, market risk, liquidity risk, compliance risk, operational risk, as well as the Internal Capital Adequacy Assessment Process (ICAAP) and the Internal Liquidity Adequacy Assessment Process (ILAAP).
-All Nordea Internal Rules are reviewed at least annually.
+Further, the Group Board, supported by the sub-committees, decides on Nordea Internal Rules for credit risk, model risk, market risk, liquidity risk, compliance risk, operational risk, as well as the Internal Capital Adequacy Assessment Process (ICAAP) and the Internal Liquidity Adequacy Assessment Process (ILAAP).
+Nordea Internal Rules are reviewed at least annually.

-To protect its balance sheet, NMB continued to increase its loan loss provisions during the year.
-With its strong financial position NMB is able to continue to actively support its customers despite the prolonged COVID-19.
-In order to continuously monitor potential adverse outcomes, NMB has executed a number of internal stress tests during 2021 with focus on the COVID-19 situation.
-In these stress tests, NMB's capital and liquidity situation has shown stable resilience even in the most severe scenarios.
+To protect its balance sheet, NMB has continued to prudently increase its loan loss provisions in 2022.
+With its strong financial position NMB is able to continue to actively support its customers and operate within the risk appetite despite the uncertain and rapidly changing geopolitical situation (e.g. the Ukraine war, the Chinese authorities' zero-COVID approach), high inflation and resulting monetary tightening.
+In order to continuously monitor potential adverse outcomes, NMB has executed a number of internal stress tests during 2022 with focus on the high inflation and resurgent pandemic.
+In these stress tests, NMB's capital and liquidity situation has shown resilience even in the most severe scenarios.